leafDancer/DeepHAMX/README.md

 ```

 ## Contact
-Please contact us at jiequnhan@gmail.com and yucheng.yang@uzh.ch if you have any questions of DeepHAM and at wang2021@stu.pku.edu.cn if you have any questions of DeepHAM-X.
+Please contact us at jiequnhan@gmail.com and yucheng.yang@uzh.ch if you have any questions about DeepHAM and at wang2021@stu.pku.edu.cn if you have any questions about DeepHAM-X.